crim-ca/Service/README.rst

 Messages are communicated through a `Celery <http://www.celeryproject.org/>`_ distributed processing queue system.
 Celery can be configured to run with various backends such as RabbitMQ or Reddis.
+It is mainly meant to work with the Vesta `Service Gateway <http://services.vesta.crim.ca/docs/SG/latest/>`_ .

 Requirements / installation
 ---------------------------